 Our characterizations also seem to differ from the previous versions in terms of the features being exploited to distinguish the two classes.
 This leads to some strange gaps in our knowledge.
 For instance, it would be natural to suspect that (conditional) inapproximability in the polynomial time setting should also lead to (unconditional) inapproximability in the streaming setting.
-But we don't have a formal theorem proving this.\footnote{Of course, if this were false, it would be a breakthrough result giving a polynomial time (even log space) algorithm for the unique games!} One (unfulfilling) consequence of this gap in knowledge is that we do not yet have an streaming-approximation-resistant problem, even in the dynamic setting, that is not covered by~\autoref{thm:one-wise}.
+But we don't have a formal theorem proving this.\footnote{Of course, if this were false, it would be a breakthrough result giving a polynomial time (even log space) algorithm for the unique games!} One (unfulfilling) consequence of this gap in knowledge is that we do not yet have an approximation-resistant problem, even to sketching algorithms, that is not covered by~\autoref{thm:one-wise}.
 In the polynomial time setting, Potechin~\cite{Potechin} gives a balanced linear threshold function that is approximation-resistant.
-Balanced linear threshold functions do not support 1-wise independence and so that function would be a good candidate for a streaming-approximation-resistant function that is not covered by~\autoref{thm:one-wise}.
+Balanced linear threshold functions do not support one-wise independence and so that function would be a good candidate for a streaming-approximation-resistant function that is not covered by~\autoref{thm:one-wise}.